yingfeng23/yingfeng23.github.io/_pages/cv.md

 Research Topic: Experiementalisation and theorisation of digital agency in digital communication.

-First Supervisor: Dr. Jie Meng, Deputy Director of Doctoral Programme (DDDP); Programme Director (PD) of Digital Marketing
+First Supervisor: <a href="https://www.lborolondon.ac.uk/about/staff/dr-jie-meng/">Dr. Jie Meng</a>, Deputy Director of Doctoral Programme (DDDP); Programme Director (PD) of Digital Marketing

-Second Supervisor: Dr. Xiyu Shi, Programme Director for MSc Digital Innovation Management
+Second Supervisor: <a href= "https://www.lborolondon.ac.uk/about/staff/xiyu-shi/">Dr. Xiyu Shi</a>, Programme Director for MSc Digital Innovation Management

 **Loughborough University, Insitute for Sport Business**, MRes in Sport Business (2018-2019)

 Research Topic: London Cycling Market Analysis: The influence of Age and Cycling Purpose on Environment Attitudes.

-Supervisor: Dr Roy Meriton
+Supervisor: <a href="https://www.lborolondon.ac.uk/about/staff/dr-roy-meriton/">Dr Roy Meriton</a>

 GPA: Distinction